Interacting Large Language Model Agents. Interpretable Models and Social Learning: Optimal Stopping Time Control for Autonomous LLMAs

 We now discuss our stochastic control approach to optimally incentivize the \bayesianagents, such that the fusion cost of the central controller is minimized.
 We consider the following natural filtration, which contains all information known to the central controller at time $\timeindex$, namely, the initial prior, actions of the \bayesianagents\ and the incentives by the central controller,

 With the estimates of the cost of the individual \bayesianagents\ and observation matrices, the central controller can use $\fusionfiltration_\timeindex$ to compute the public belief using~\eqref{eq:priorupdate}.
-If the cost and observation matrices are not available, the central control can learn the optimal policy using stochastic approximation, as discussed in the next section.
-Similar to the previous subsection, $\prior_\timeindex$ can be shown to be a sufficient statistic for the filtration $\fusionfiltration_\timeindex$ and therefore the incentivization policy $\policy:\probspace(\statespace)\to[0,1]$ of the central controller determines the incentives as,
+If the cost and observation matrices are not available, the central control can learn the optimal policy using policy gradient algorithm, as discussed in the next section.
+Similar to the previous subsection, $\prior_\timeindex$ can be shown to be a sufficient statistic for the filtration $\fusionfiltration_\timeindex$ and therefore the incentivization policy $\incentivepolicy:\probspace(\statespace)\to\R^{+}\cup\{0\}$ of the central controller determines the incentives as,

 Therefore, the discounted cumulative cost of the central controller with a discount factor of $\discountfactor$ can be written as,

 The expectation is with respect to the observations and the randomized incentive policy.
 The optimal incentive policy $\incentivepolicy^*$ is then the policy which achieves the minimum cost,